-CLINICAL PRACTICE (0-1)
+CLINICAL PRACTICE (1)

-Designed to provide an overview of Washington State certification requirements and classroom teaching practices for student teaching.
-Prerequisites: Complete student teaching application packet submitted by December 1.
+Designed to provide an introduction to and overview of Washington State certification requirements, as well as classroom teaching practices for student teaching.
+Prerequisites: Completion of student teaching application packet submitted by the first Friday of December prior to the year in which the candidate plans to enroll for the experience.
 Graded S or NC.
 (Course fees apply.)